Gurshant/Rent4Less/README.md

 # Rent4Less

-Rent4Less is a rental management and advertising system.
-This project's main purpose is to help users find rental properties very easily and efficiently, compared to other commonly used options today.
-User's can search areas, filter the results, then contact owners in a matter of minutes, helping them find their dream home quickly.
-Rent4Less is supported by both desktops and mobile phones.
+Rent4Less is a platform that I have created for users to easily access homes available for rent and home owners to manage their property rentals .
+The aim of this project is to efficiently assist customers who are seeking to find rental properties in the lower mainland.
+I differentiated this platform from other widely used programs that are currently found in the marketplace through better user experience and efficiency in places I found that were lacking.
+I anticipate that the use of this application will guide customers in the right direction to help find their dream home.
+Rent4Less is supported by both desktop and mobile phones.

 This Project includes two key components:
 1. A backend API built using Ruby on Rails